Atua AI (TUA) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Atua AI Historical Price

-According to the latest data gathered on Atua AI live price page, the current price of Atua AI is 0.000010USD.
+According to the latest data gathered on Atua AI live price page, the current price of Atua AI is 0USD.
 The circulating supply of Atua AI(TUA) is

 In the past 24 hours, Atua AI has shown a price movement of